Client Focused Reforms: Understanding Conflicts of Interest

 In October 2019, the Canadian Securities Administrators (CSA) announced a new set of rules - called Client Focused Reforms.
-The reforms seek to ensure the decisions that investment firms and advisers make are driven by the client’s best interest.
-These reforms are intended to improve investor protection and create a uniform standard for firms and advisers across the country.
-Under these reforms, advisers should put clients’ interests first when recommending and choosing investments and be transparent when helping clients understand their investment recommendations and the services they receive.
+The reforms seek to ensure the decisions that investment firms and advisors make are driven by the client’s best interest.
+These reforms are intended to improve investor protection and create a uniform standard for firms and advisors across the country.
+Under these reforms, advisors should put clients’ interests first when recommending and choosing investments and be transparent when helping clients understand their investment recommendations and the services they receive.

-The reforms are being introduced in two phases.
-The conflicts of interest rules took effect on June 30, 2021.
-The rest of the reforms, related to relationship disclosure information, will come into effect on December 31, 2021.
+The reforms were introduced in two phases.
+The conflicts of interest rules took effect June 30, 2021.
+The rest of the reforms, related to relationship disclosure information, took effect December 31, 2021.

-This guide will help you better understand what a material conflict of interest might look like and the role your adviser plays in recognizing and addressing any potential conflicts.
+This guide will help you better understand what a material conflict of interest might look like and the role your advisor plays in recognizing and addressing any potential conflicts.